Mafia58/Tiktok-Download-API/README.md

 You can try it out here: https://tiktok-dl.akalankanime11.workers.dev 🛠️

-Just format your request like this: https://tiktok-dl.akalankanime11.workers.dev/?url={tiktok video link}
+Just format your request like this: https://tiktok-dl.akalankanime11.workers.dev/?url={tiktok_video_link}
 🎉 Happy downloading!